shgutte/wiseconnect/examples/snippets/wlan/embedded_mqtt_client_twt/readme.md

 **iTWT Teardown Configuration**

-To teardown TWT session use the matching TWT API:
+To teardown TWT session use the matching TWT teardown API corresponding to the TWT setup configuration API:

-1. For TWT Auto Selection API :
+1. For TWT parameters Auto Selection API, call the following API to teardown :
 ```c
 status = sl_wifi_target_wake_time_auto_selection(twt_selection);
 ```
 Set twt_enable parameter to 0 in the twt_selection structure.
 The other parameters are ignored.

-2. For user given TWT parameters API call the API as follows:
+2. For manually configurable TWT parameters API, call the following API to teardown:
 ```c
 status = sl_wifi_disable_target_wake_time(&twt_req);
 ```

-- twt_req->twt_enable should be set to '0' for teardown operation.
+* twt_req->twt_enable should be set to '0' for teardown operation.

-- twt_req->twt_flow_id should be configured as described below:
+* twt_req->twt_flow_id should be configured as described below:
->
-> - This paramater value range is 0-7.
+> * This paramater value range is 0-7.
 It should be same as setup flow ID, other wise error will be triggered.
-> - 0xFF - To teardown all active sessions.
+> * 0xFF - To teardown all active sessions.
 This value is valid only in case of teardown command.

-- Rest of the parameters in the structure are ignored for a Teardown operation.
+* Rest of the parameters in the structure are ignored for a Teardown operation.

 > Note : For setting a new TWT session, the existing TWT session must be teared down.

 **iTWT Session Status Codes**

 User can get asynchronous TWT session updates if *twt_response_handler* is defined and the callback is registered.
 A *twt_response_handler* is provided in the example application.
 The following are the TWT session status codes.
 |S.No|  MACRO|  Session status code|  Description|
 |:----|:------|:-------------------|:--------------|
 |1.|  TWT_SESSION_SUCC| 0|  TWT session setup success.
 TWT session is active.|